 How much Haste should Arcane Mage use?

 However, depending on your chosen talents, and your other stats, Haste will lose some value at higher levels.
-To make sure you run with optimal stats, it is advised to use Raidbots Stat Weights to actively keep your stats up to date.
+To make sure you run with optimal stats, it is advised to use Raidbots Stat Weights to actively keep your stats up to date (see our Raidbots guide).

 How good is Arcane Mage in Shadowlands Season 1 (Patch 9.0.2)?

 Which race is best for Arcane Mage?